greenboxal/doggohub/doc/project_services/slack_slash_commands.md

 # Slack slash commands

-> Introduced in GitLab 8.15
+> Introduced in DoggoHub 8.15

 Slack commands give users an extra interface to perform common operations from the chat environment.
 This allows one to, for example, create an issue as soon as the idea was discussed in chat.
-For all available commands try the help subcommand, for example: `/gitlab help`, all review the [full list of commands](../integrations/chat_commands.md).
+For all available commands try the help subcommand, for example: `/doggohub help`, all review the [full list of commands](../integrations/chat_commands.md).

 ## Prerequisites

-A [team](https://get.slack.help/hc/en-us/articles/217608418-Creating-a-team) in Slack should be created beforehand, GitLab cannot create it for you.
+A [team](https://get.slack.help/hc/en-us/articles/217608418-Creating-a-team) in Slack should be created beforehand, DoggoHub cannot create it for you.

 ## Configuration